Weightlifting at the 2008 Summer Olympics

 Weightlifting competitions at the 2008 Summer Olympics in Beijing, China were held from August 9 to August 19.
 Competitions were conducted at the Beihang University Gymnasium.

-The medal records at the 2008 Games were heavily amended following re-analysis of competitors samples in 2015, 2016 and 2017.
-26 lifters were disqualified as a result of these tests, including 16 medalists and four lifters who stood to inherit forfeited medals.
+The medal records at the 2008 Games were heavily amended following a re-analysis of competitors samples in 2015, 2016 and 2017.
+26 lifters were disqualified due to these tests, including 16 medalists and four lifters who stood to inherit forfeited medals.

-Events

-15 sets of medals were awarded in the following events: